 Since 2014 we have been running workshops for translators and budding authors together with the Sprachen- und Dolmetscher-Institut Munich. - more

-The dream factory in Basel
+The Red Dream Factory in Basel

 Alexander Schwarz is teaching the seminar "The Red Dream Factory: Russian-German Film Relationships and Workers International Relief 1921-1936" at the University of Basel - mehr